- Malawi to Mexico

-Wind from a passing vehicle flicked my skirt, disturbing a colony of flies on my legs, as I watched, in shock, the last bus of the day disappear in a cloud of dust.
+Wind from a passing vehicle flicked my skirt, disturbing a colony of flies on my legs.
+I watched, in shock, the last bus of the day disappear in a cloud of dust.
 The driver of the seriously overloaded Dar-es-Salaam-to-Nairobi bus only slowed down enough to yell out the open door something I didn’t catch.
 He waved and sped away.

 The villagers waiting with me on the side of the road lifted cardboard suitcases, hoisted bundles on their heads and turned for home as if this was a daily occurrence.
 Women in bright kitenge wraps disappeared down the spider-web of trails into the bush.

 After visiting with Cathy, a fellow Peace Corps volunteer, I’d planned to take the Nairobi bus to Arusha, rest up a bit and catch the 6:30 a.m. bus home to Mwanza, and there do a few lesson plans and tidy up my science labs before the first day of the new term.

 Cathy had dropped me off at this unidentified bus stop, a mango tree, basically, and was long gone to her clinic, deep in a sisal plantation.
 There might be more of a village beyond the road, where I could stay overnight.
 There would be no public accommodation and I was a stranger to that area, but there would be an offer of hospitality.
 That’s the way it was in the bush.
 It would be awkward for them to take in a mzungu, and uncomfortable for me.
 But a possibility.